 We are committed to providing the highest quality lifesaving services within the level of taxation supported by the citizens we serve.
-We recognize the importance of accounting for the use of public funds and are committed to keeping the public fully informed of South Snohomish County Fire & Rescue's financial status.
+We recognize the importance of accounting for the use of public funds and are committed to keeping the public fully informed of South County Fire's financial status.

 - To provide a financial base to sustain fire and emergency services to the community to preserve life, property and the environment.